userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Morphology/README.md

 <img src="/images/morphologyExampleBefore.png" height="400">

-As we can see in the image above that there are so many noise from the result of simple thresholding alone.
+As we can see in the image above that the output is noisy.
+We can remove the noise with opening transformation.
 After opening transformation the output image is as below.

 <img src="/images/morphologyExampleAfter.png" height="400">